How To Make Lemon Soap at Home: Easy DIY Soap Recipe

 Q2.
 Can I use lemon extract in soap?

-Ans: Lemon extract can be used, but it is less potent than lemon essential oil and may not provide the same fragrance or benefits.
-Essential oil is preferred for aroma and effectiveness, but extracts can work for very mild formulations.
+Ans: Lemon extract may be applied, but it is not as powerful as lemon essential oil and might not have the same fragrance and benefits.
+The essential oil is a preferential choice in terms of aroma and efficacy, but extracts may be used in the case of very mild preparations.

 Q3.
 What not to mix with lemon soap?